metablaster/WindowsFirewallRuleset/Readme/FAQ.md

     - You run experimental or dangerous tests from `Test` folder (default action for these tests is `No`)

-8. Here is a list of scripts that may behave unexpectedly because these are either experimental, not intended for end user or hard to get right, therefore you should review them first to learn their purpose:
+8. Here is a list of scripts that may behave unexpectedly because these are either experimental, not intended for end user or hard to get right, therefore you might want to review them first to learn their purpose:

     - `Scripts\Grant-Logs.ps1`
     - `Scripts\Reset-Firewall.ps1`